 124 workers; 35 falls from height

-HSE published these figures on July 2, 2025 for the Apr 2024 to Mar 2025 period; falls from height remained the top fatal mechanism.
+As of May 5, 2026, the latest HSE annual fatality release remains the July 2, 2025 publication covering Apr 2024 to Mar 2025; falls from height remained the top fatal mechanism.

 53% of construction fatal injuries were falls